Apocalypse Now: Critical response

-On review aggregator Rotten Tomatoes, Apocalypse Now holds an approval rating of 98% based on 98 reviews, with an average rating of 9.00/10.
-The website's critics consensus reads: "Francis Ford Coppola's haunting, hallucinatory Vietnam War epic is cinema at its most audacious and visionary."
-Metacritic, which uses a weighted average, assigned the film a score of 94 out of 100 based on 15 critics, indicating "universal acclaim".
+On review aggregator Rotten Tomatoes, Apocalypse Now holds an approval rating of 90% based on 147 reviews, with an average rating of 9.0/10.
+The website's critics consensus reads: "A voyage to hell where the journey is more satisfying than the destination, Francis Ford Coppola's haunting, hallucinatory Vietnam War epic is cinema at its most audacious and visionary."
+Metacritic, which uses a weighted average, assigned the film a score of 94 out of 100 based on 15 critics, indicating "universal acclaim."
+Audiences polled by CinemaScore gave the film an average grade of "A–" on a scale of A+ to F.

-Upon its release, Apocalypse Now received mixed reviews.
-In his original review, Roger Ebert wrote: "Apocalypse Now achieves greatness not by analyzing our 'experience in Vietnam', but by re-creating, in characters and images, something of that experience." and named it "The best film of 1979".
+Upon its release, Apocalypse Now received polarized reviews.
+In his original review, Roger Ebert gave the film four stars out of a possible four and wrote: "Apocalypse Now achieves greatness not by analyzing our 'experience in Vietnam', but by re-creating, in characters and images, something of that experience." and named it "The best film of 1979."
 Ebert concluded by writing: "What's great in the film, and what will make it live for many years and speak to many audiences, is what Coppola achieves on the levels Truffaut was discussing: the moments of agony and joy in making cinema.
 Some of those moments occur at the same time; remember again the helicopter assault and its unsettling juxtaposition of horror and exhilaration.
 Remember the weird beauty of the massed helicopters lifting above the trees in the long shot, and the insane power of Wagner's music, played loudly during the attack, and you feel what Coppola was getting at: Those moments as common in life as art, when the whole huge grand mystery of the world, so terrible, so beautiful, seems to hang in the balance."
+Ebert added Coppola's film to his list of The Great Movies in 1999, stating how two decades of hindsight proved: "Apocalypse Now is the best Vietnam film [and] one of the greatest of all films, because it pushes beyond the others, into the dark places of the soul.
+It is not about war so much as about how war reveals truths we would be happy never to discover."

 In his review for the Los Angeles Times, Charles Champlin wrote: 'as a noble use of the medium and as a tireless expression of national anguish, it towers over everything that has been attempted by an American filmmaker in a very long time.'
-Other reviews were less positive; Frank Rich, writing for Time said: 'While much of the footage is breathtaking, Apocalypse Now is emotionally obtuse and intellectually empty.'
-Vincent Canby argued: 'Mr. Coppola himself describes it as 'operatic', but ...Apocalypse Now is neither a tone poem nor an opera.
+Other reviews were less positive; Frank Rich, writing for Time, said: 'While much of the footage is breathtaking, Apocalypse Now is emotionally obtuse and intellectually empty.'
+Vincent Canby argued: 'Mr. Coppola himself describes it as 'operatic', but ...
+Apocalypse Now is neither a tone poem nor an opera.
 It's an adventure yarn with delusions of grandeur, a movie that ends — in the all-too-familiar words of the poet Mr. Coppola drags in by the bootstraps — not with a bang, but a whimper.'